moondance-labs/tanssi-docs/dapp-developers/developer-toolkit/ethereum-api/dev-env/hardhat.md

     mkdir hardhat && cd hardhat
     ```

-2. Initialize the project which will create a `package.json` file
+2. Initialize the project, which will create a `package.json` file

     ```sh
     npm init -y